 4. Lost Sales Opportunities

-If your sales team is missing out on prospect opportunities or having trouble closing deals, then this could be due to a disconnect in approach of delivering your product to the customer.
+If your sales team is missing out on prospect opportunities or having trouble closing deals, this could be due to a disconnect in the approaches of delivering your product to the customer.

 Your marketing team might be presenting your products or services in a certain light, while your sales team could be offering them from a completely different angle.